An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Target applications

 \subsubsection{Breath Rate Detection Algorithm}

-Due to the absence of a state-of-the-art algorithm for breath rate detection (using solely the IR signal), we decided to design a simple, but effective, uniform-sampling based algorithm, presented in Alg.\ref{alg:breath_algo}.
+Due to the absence of a state-of-the-art algorithm for breath rate detection (using solely the IR signal), we decided to design a simple, but effective, uniform-sampling-based algorithm, presented in Alg.\ref{alg:breath_algo}.
 An example of the IR signal, as well as the two main features used in the algorithm, can be found in Fig: \ref{fig:resp}.

 The main focus of the developed algorithm shown in Alg.~\ref{alg:breath_algo} is to have a simple implementation and results comparable to a human-level labeling.
 Therefore, we opted for a classic time-domain based, peak detection approach.
 In particular, the algorithm can be described as follows: for each positive peak structure present in a signal, we search the corresponding valley (negative peak structure) and extract height and slope.
 We use these two features as the descriptors of the peaks.
-The list of all peaks, represented by their descriptors (Alg.~\ref{alg:breath_algo}, line 13).
-In this implementation we opted for an off-line implementation of this step as it improves the time needed to evaluate the algorithm.
-However, an on-line version suited for low-power systems, would be functionally identical.
+The list of all peaks is referenced using their descriptors (Alg.~\ref{alg:breath_algo}, line 13).
 These values are compared with two adaptive thresholds.
-If the threshold conditions are satisfied, then the peak is inserted into a buffer of candidates (Alg.~\ref{alg:breath_algo}, lines 15, and 16).
-After a certain time-window is acquired, we analyze the buffer of candidates and only keep the peaks that meet three constraints (Alg.~\ref{alg:breath_algo}, lines 18 to 24), namely: \begin{itemize} \item The peak values (valley-to-peak) need to be higher than half the average of peaks in the buffer. \item The slope coefficients need to be higher than half the average of the slope coefficients in the buffer. \item The time between peaks need to be longer than the global time threshold. \end{itemize} The thresholds are adjusted by taking 75\% of the previous value and adding 25\% of the average slope and peak of the previous 10 peaks (Alg. \ref{alg:breath_algo}, lines 25,28).
+If the threshold conditions are satisfied, then the peak is inserted into a buffer of candidates (Alg.~\ref{alg:breath_algo}, lines 15-16).
+After a certain time-window is acquired, we analyze the buffer of candidates and only keep the peaks that meet three constraints (Alg.~\ref{alg:breath_algo}, lines 18-24), namely: \begin{itemize} \item The peak values (valley-to-peak) need to be higher than half the average of peaks in the buffer. \item The slope coefficients need to be higher than half the average of the slope coefficients in the buffer. \item The time between peaks need to be longer than the global time threshold. \end{itemize} The thresholds are adjusted by taking 75\% of the previous value and adding 25\% of the average slope and peak of the previous 10 peaks (Alg. \ref{alg:breath_algo}, lines 25,28).

 After obtaining all the respiration peaks from Alg.~\ref{alg:breath_algo}, we compute an instantaneous breath rate (BR) for every consecutive couple of peaks.
 We then linearly re-sample the obtained vector of BR every second (i.e., at a frequency of 1 Hz).
 Finally, we apply a 10-second long median filter, introducing a delay of five seconds, considering the assumption that the BR changes smoothly and slowly over time.
 We then extract the BR vector for the human-level labeling by repeating the previous operations (instantaneous BR extraction, then 1Hz re-sampling, and then 10-second median filter) to the peaks labeled by the experts.